A Basic Collaboration Workflow on Gist

 Follow this guide to learn Git basics: http://git-scm.com/book/en/v2/Getting-Started-Git-Basics.

-A gist can be cloned as any other git repository using its clone URL.
+A gist can be cloned like any other git repository using its clone URL.

 1